doc4d/docs/docs/ViewPro/method-list.md

 Within the *styleObj*, designate the settings for the style sheet (e.g., font, text decoration, alignment, borders, etc.).
 For the full list of style properties, see [Style object properties](configuring.md#style-objects-properties).

-You can designate where to define the style sheet in the optional *scope* parameter using the sheet index (counting begins at 0) or with the following constants:
+You can designate where to define the style sheet in the optional *sheet* parameter using the sheet index (indexing starts at 0) or with the following constants:

 *	`vk current sheet`
 *	`vk workbook`